What "Volume Crashed" Means at the Linux Level

 - 4.Moving drives to a new Synology unit carries the same risk.
 The new unit's DSM installer may treat the drives as uninitialized if it cannot read the existing RAID metadata.

-Example: A DS918+ shows "Volume Crashed."
-The admin removes the drives and inserts them into a new DS920+.
-The DS920+ boots and offers two options: "Migrate" or "Install fresh."
-The admin selects Migrate.
-DSM rewrites the system partitions and attempts to import the md arrays.
-The import fails because the array metadata was damaged in the original crash.
-DSM now offers only "Install fresh," which will destroy the remaining data partitions.
-The admin is stuck.
-Synology NAS data recovery at this stage requires imaging the drives before any further DSM operations.
+Mechanism: Moving the drives from a crashed unit into a new Synology chassis and selecting "Migrate" causes DSM to rewrite the system partitions and attempt to import the md arrays.
+If the original array metadata was damaged during the crash, the import fails and DSM may only offer "Install fresh", which will destroy the remaining data partitions.
+At that point, Synology NAS data recovery requires imaging the drives before any further DSM operations.

 mdadm --assemble --readonlyon the images.
 If the array assembles, mount the filesystem read-only and copy files to a new destination.